 Just be sure to keep lemon juice away from your dog’s eyes.
 There’s much more to learn about this healthy gift from nature as it applies to pets.
 Keep reading…

 Can I Give My Dog Lemon Juice?
-Answer: Yes, In Small Amounts
+Answer: Yes, in small amounts

-Curing Bad Breath
+Lemon Juice for Bad Breath

 What you need to be careful of, though, is not to put too much, or your dog will not drink the water, and that’s not the outcome you want.
 Water, for dogs, is essential, and the lack of a daily dose can lead to illnesses.

-A Tear Stain Solution?
+A Tear Stain Solution

 But then there are people who’ve added a bit of it to the water and claim to have corrected the tear stains problem.
 But this is something you need to talk to your vet about, since it’s not really that simple to cure.
 Also, do not even think about applying lemon juice near the eyes.
-It’s terrible for them.
+It’s terrible for them!